Last updated Monday, NOvember 13, 2017.

 - New Rustacean – a podcast about learning the Rust programming languare.
 Updates 2–3⨉ each month.

 - Mass Affection – playing through the Mass Effect with my wife.
 I’ve got two episodes we need to publish.
 We got distracted with things besides video games this summer, but we’ll be back at it.
+Sadly, we packed up the game and our Xbox 360, so we won’t be back at it until we move in.

 - I’m keeping track of my reading this year via my 2017 book list.
 One of my goals is, for new books I read, to write at least a short review of them.